bullhorn/dataloader/README.md

     1. Verify that you have the latest version of java on the command line by typing: `java -version`, which should show: `java version "1.8"`

- 2. Download the dataloader.zip File from the Downloads section of the [Latest Release](https://github.com/bullhorn/dataloader/releases/latest)
+ 2. Download the dataloader.zip file from the downloads section of the [Latest Release](https://github.com/bullhorn/dataloader/releases/latest)

- 3. Extract Contents of DataLoader Zip File (Will extract into a `dataloader` folder)
+ 3. Extract contents of dataloader.zip file (will extract into a `dataloader` folder)

- 4. Edit the file `dataloader/dataloader.properties` to enter your account information.
+ 4. Edit the file `dataloader/dataloader.properties` to enter your account information

  5. Place your source CSV files in the `dataloader/data` folder.
 Rename them to be the name of the entity being loaded, for example: `Candidate.csv`, `Placement.csv`, etc.

+ 6. Generate a template for the entity you wish to load, which will contain all valid column names using the `template` keyword, for example: `> dataloader template Candidate`

+ 7. Ensure that the column names in your source CSV exist in the template CSV

- 6. Open a command prompt in the `dataloader` folder.
+ 8. Open a command prompt in the `dataloader` folder

- 7. Run DataLoader on the command line, for example: `> dataloader Candidate data/Candidate.csv`
+ 9. Run dataloader on the command line, for example: `> dataloader Candidate data/Candidate.csv`

- 8. Check for status on the command line, check for error records in the file: `dataloader/results/<EntityName>_<Timestamp>_failure.csv`, check for successful records in the file: `dataloader/results/<EntityName>_<Timestamp>_success.csv`, and check for full output in the `dataloader/log` directory.
+ 10. Check for status on the command line, check for error records in the file: `dataloader/results/<EntityName>_<Timestamp>_failure.csv`, check for successful records in the file: `dataloader/results/<EntityName>_<Timestamp>_success.csv`, and check for full output in the `dataloader/log` directory

 ## Releases